 Help us understand your motivation to working on this project.
 How did you and your team members learn about it?
 Why are you passionate about addressing it?
 What knowledge, skills, or experience does your team have to contribute to your solution?
 What is your familiarity with the community?
 Have you been to the project location?
 (750 characters)

-We are
+We are members belonging to communities affected by the social stigma and taboos in India and Bangladesh.
+Our motivation stems from recognizing the urgent need to address menstrual health challenges affecting millions of women and families with complex indirect effects on wellbeing.
+We have been talking with tens of nonprofits in the global majority to identify relevant technological interventions that our team could support, in order to amplify their impact on vulnerable communities.
+WaterAid connected with us to share their ongoing work in Bangladesh.

+Our team comprises members who are data scientists, ML engineers, political scientists, professors, and social science researchers.

 The Solution